PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 16:31:55
+Last updated: 2024-04-05 16:32:28
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin